 You have a right under the Consumer Credit Act 1974 to request credit reference agencies to provide you with information that they hold about you.
 A fee is payable.

-Contact from NewDay Group
+Contact from NewDay Group and Retailer Group

 We want to make sure that we provide excellent customer service and we use various means of communication to do this including phone, post, email and sms.